blues/app-accelerators/11-generator-activity-monitor/README.md

 ## Electrical Connections

-With the Dr. Wattson boards looped into the flow of power via extension cables, the generator you want to monitor has its electrical input connected to one monitor board, and it's electrical output connected to the other.
+With the Dr. Wattson boards looped into the flow of power via extension cables, the generator you want to monitor has its electrical input connected to one monitor board, and its electrical output connected to the other.

 For ease of identification, use the board with the lower I2C address to monitor input power, and the higher I2C address to monitor generator output.
 We recommend using addresses `0x74` and `0x75`.